Velko/AoC_2023/README.md

 Advent of Code 2023
 ===================

-These are my notes about solving the programming puzzles in Advent of Code 2023.
+These are my notes about solving the programming puzzles in [Advent of Code 2023](https://adventofcode.com/2023).

-Little craving for oldschool pushed me to pick C language as primary tool.
+Craving for oldschool pushed me to pick C language as primary tool.
 Additional limitations I'd like to keep is not using external libraries.
+Also it would be nice to avoid dynamic memory allocation.
+Not that I couldn't handle that, but I hope it won't be necessarry.

-Still, I do not place hard limitations on that, could use whatever works to get the result.
+However, I do not place hard limitations on that, could use whatever works to get the result.

 This is my 1st time doing Advent of Code, so I'm not exactly sure how it will go.

-Started a bit late, had to catch up few days in the beginning.
+Started a bit late (finished my Exercism  [#12in23 challenge](https://exercism.org/blog/december-diversions) first), had to catch up few days in the beginning.

 Day 1